xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD10_LAB_MANUAL.md

 3. In the **Network** tab,  view **X-BlueYonder-Server**.
    > **Note**: Now there are two server instances in **X-BlueYonder-Server**, because of which you can get two different values for **machine name**.

-# Lab 2: Load Balancing with Azure Traffic Manager
+# Lab: Load Balancing with Azure Traffic Manager

 ### Exercise 1: Deploy an Azure Web App to Multiple Regions